Flutter localization and internationalization i18n with examples

 Compiling Dart files from ARB

-While you or your translators will work with the ARB files, Flutter requires translations to be provided in a different format.
-To be precise, we should convert the ARBs into regular Dart files, so let’s run the following command:
+Although you and your translators will work with ARB files, Flutter requires translations in a different format.
+Convert the ARBs into Dart files by running:

 flutter gen-l10n

-Make sure to rerun this command every time you update your translations.
+Rerun this command whenever you update your translations.

-You’ll notice that a new .dart_tool\flutter_gen\gen_l10n folder will be created in the project root.
+You’ll notice a new .dart_tool/flutter_gen/gen_l10n folder in the project root.
 It contains three files: app_localizations.dart, app_localizations_en.dart, and app_localizations_ru.dart.
-The first file stores information about all the supported locales, as well as exposing some useful methods.
-The two other files simply store your translations.
+The first file stores information about all supported locales and exposes useful methods, while the other two store the translations.

-Please note that you are not expected to modify these files manually as they will be recompiled every time the flutter gen-l10n command is executed.
+Avoid modifying these files manually as they will be recompiled every time you run the flutter gen-l10n command.

 Performing simple translations